rethinkdb/horizon/server/README.md

 In addition to the requirements for the fusion server:
  * package `byline` - for tests, parsing output of the rethinkdb server

-`mocha test/test.js`
+To run the tests: `mocha test/test.js`

 This runs the suite of tests using ad-hoc instances of RethinkDB, Fusion, and generated SSL certificates.
 No preparation should be necessary aside from installing the required programs and modules.

-A log file is created, 'fusion_test_*.log', named by the `pid` of the test process.
-In addition, the ad-hoc RethinkDB instance will create a data directory, './rethinkdb_data_test'.
+A log file is created, `fusion_test_*.log`, named by the `pid` of the test process.
+In addition, the ad-hoc RethinkDB instance will create a data directory, `./rethinkdb_data_test`.